 Central Garden (CENT) Recently Broke Out Above the 20-Day Moving Average

-After reaching an important support level, Central Garden (CENT) could be a good stock pick from a technical perspective.
-CENT surpassed resistance at the 20-day moving average, suggesting a short-term bullish trend.
+Central Garden (CENT) reached a significant support level, and could be a good pick for investors from a technical perspective.
+Recently, CENT broke through the 20-day moving average, which suggests a short-term bullish trend.

 The 20-day moving average can show signals that are similar to other SMAs as well.
 If a stock's price is moving above the 20-day, the trend is considered positive.
 When the price falls below the moving average, it can signal a downward trend.

-The bullish case solidifies once investors consider CENT's positive earnings estimate revisions.
-No estimate has gone lower in the past two months for the current fiscal year, compared to 2 higher, while the consensus estimate has increased too.
+The bullish case only gets stronger once investors take into account CENT's positive earnings estimate revisions.
+There have been 2 revisions higher for the current fiscal year compared to none lower, and the consensus estimate has moved up as well.

-Investors may want to watch CENT for more gains in the near future given the company's key technical level and positive earnings estimate revisions.
+Given this move in earnings estimate revisions and the positive technical factor, investors may want to keep their eye on CENT for more gains in the near future.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report